okmatija/Puck/plan.md

 # General

 [x] Add a basic menu
+[x] Add an option to toggle the ball type
+[x] Add an option to toggle the paddle type
-[ ] @TODOOO Use local versions of the GetRect and Simp modules [ ] Add a restart button
+[x] Add an option to set the level/obstruction type [x] Add an option to set the socket address (aka ip_address:port_number) [ ] Add a restart button
 [ ] Options to have the window always on top
-[ ] Add an option to toggle the ball type

-[ ] Add an option to toggle the paddle type
-[ ] Add an option to set the level/obstruction type
-[ ] Add an option to set the socket address (aka ip_address:port_number) [ ] Add an option for game mode e.g., best of/first to/rally (high scores)

 # Payment

-[ ] $1.00 purchase cost, 2 invites per purchase? with some fraction to charity. $0.25 per invite after that?
+[ ] $1.00 purchase cost, get 2 licenses per purchase? to play in 2 player mode.
+Some fraction to charity? $0.25 per invite after that?
 [ ] Database for user accounts etc

 # Sound